Falconairio/Meal-Suggestor/README.md

 # Meal Suggestor
 A fun little project I started out of frustration that I couldn't think of anything to make for dinner.
 This also helps me retain knowledge of React after cramming my head with Java knowledge for university.
+Hosted at https://meal-suggestor.herokuapp.com/.